Niya3-Navya/Fake-News-Detection_LSTM/README.md

 <img width="763" height="427" alt="image" src="https://github.com/user-attachments/assets/a9706251-d4d2-4a3f-885a-e3d3167ee82a" />

+## 2. Visual Probability Analysis (Pie Chart):-

+This screen demonstrates the visual analytics component of the application, designed to provide users with a deeper understanding of the model's decision-making process through graphical representation.

-## Intuitive Color Scheme:
+Intuitive Color Scheme:
-The application uses a standardized color palette for clarity:
+* The application uses a standardized color palette for clarity:
 Green (#2ecc71): Representing "Real" news, symbolizing authenticity.
 Red (#e74c3c): Representing "Fake" news, symbolizing a warning or caution.